 - In electronics: used in computers, home appliances, communication systems etc.

-- In industry: used in power, measuring and industrial equipment’s.
+- In industry: used in power, measuring and industrial equipment.

-- In medical: used in scanning Equipment, monitors and medical equipment.
+- In medical: used in scanning, monitoring and surgery equipment.

-- In automotive industry: used in navigation, media devices, control systems and proximity monitors.
+- In the automotive industry: used in navigation, media devices, control systems and proximity monitors.

 ADVANTAGES OF PCBs: